SAP-samples/integration-suite-partner-directory-accelerator-for-pipeline-concept/README.md

 > Please note that if you choose a type of receiver / interface determination but do not create any determination while the tool is running, this information will not be preserved upon restarting the tool.
 This is because the tool does not have a data store for the type of receiver / interface determination to retain information across multiple sessions.

-By sending the data to the API, a new alternative partner is created and shown in the [alternative partners table](#alternative-partners-table).
-Please note that after creating a new alternative partner, it is not possible to change the Partner ID (PID) in this UI tool.
-By clicking on your newly created entry in the table, you can also add binary parameters and string parameters.
+By sending the data to the API, a new alternative partner is created and shown as last entry in the [alternative partners table](#alternative-partners-table).
+Please note that after creating a new alternative partner, it is not possible to change the Partner ID (PID) in this UI tool (see [known issues](#known-issues).
+By clicking on your newly created entry in the table, you can also add binary parameters, string parameters, and alternative partners for landscape stages.

 #### Replication to another Tenant